FOLLAND GNAT

 In the meantime, however, Folland sold 13 Gnats to the Finnish Air Force, which kept them in service until 1974.
 Two Gnats were also sold to Yugoslavia, but the bulk of sales went to India, which purchased 40 airframes in various stages of completion and built another 175 under license.

-The title includes three flight manuals (titled Pilot’s Notes) for both single and two-seat versions of the Gnat, has been scanned from the original manuals and retains any colour pages.
+We offer two titles for the Gnat which includes flight manuals (titled Pilot’s Notes) for both single and two-seat versions of the Gnat plus two manufacturer’s brochures.
+The flight manuals have been scanned from the original manuals and retain any colour pages.